-(1) Registration will generally be done just before the start of classes in a semester.
-Pre-registration for a semester can be done toward the end of the previous semester.
-Students will be informed about these dates and other details every semester.

-(2) Registration process has two parts: academic, and administrative and both must be completed in order to complete the registration process.
+- (1) Registration will generally be done just before the start of classes in a semester.
+Preregistration for a semester can be done toward the end of the previous semester.
+Students will be informed about these dates and other details every semester. - (2) Registration process has two parts: academic and administrative, and both of these must be completed in order to complete the registration process.
 Academic registration includes specifying the courses that the student wishes to do in the semester and getting the necessary approvals.
-Students can seek advice from Advisors nominated for the purpose by Dean of Academic Affairs.
+Students can seek advice from Advisors nominated for the purpose by the DOAA.
 Administrative part includes paying all dues to the Institute.